How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Additional Required Components

 A variety of other mics and mic jacks can also be used.
 Icom HM-154T DTMF mics sound good but have an RJ45 connector and do require 8V for the DTMF encoder.
 If a mic does not work on 5V a small DC-DC converter such as a B6287 module can be added to supply 8V or any other needed voltage.
 I have built nodes with Icom mic wiring instead of Kenwood/Alinco, using a B6287 step-up converter module to provide 8VDC, and they work perfectly.
-Battery powered mics would also be a good option such as a Rode NT3, which along with an Inrad DMS-1 desk mic stand can provide excellent audio quality.
+Battery powered mics would also be a good option such as a Rode NT3 with an Inrad DMS-1 desk mic stand.

-Any 4 - 8 Ω speaker should be fine, such as an Astatic VS4 which are only $12 and sound reasonably good for the price, or for significantly better audio quality a small mobile speaker from Icom, Kenwood or Yaesu should work very well such as an SP-35 or MLS-100 which are around $30 or so.
-I also tried a $15 Powerwerx MBXSPK but it sounded terrible.
-Old Heathkit, Motorola, GE and many other vintage speakers often sound great and can be found for ~$25 - $50.
+Any 3 - 8 Ω speaker should be fine but for good audio quality I would recommend a small mobile speaker from Icom, Kenwood or Yaesu such as an SP-35 or MLS-100 which are around $30 or so.
+Any new speaker I've tried that costs under $20 has almost always sounded terrible.
+Whereas old Heathkit, Motorola, Kenwood and many other vintage speakers often sound excellent and can be easily found for ~$25 - $50.

 A small PAM8302A amp module has plenty of volume for most environments, but for louder environments eg. driving on the highway with the windows open you may need something a bit louder.
-The PAM8302A module will output 2.5W @ 4Ω and 1.5W @ 8Ω or there are many other small audio amp modules available with power ratings into the 50+Watt range but you would then need to power the amp module from a separate power supply, as URIs or miniPC USB ports will only be able to supply about 5V 500mA.
-Powered external speakers can also be used in which case no amp module is needed in the node.
-Or potentially a small bluetooth module could be integrated into the node and a wireless bluetooth speaker and/or mic used, however this would complicate the design, probably result in low audio quality, and increase the chances of RFI issues.
+The PAM8302A module will output 2.5W @ 4Ω and 1.5W @ 8Ω or there are many other small audio amp modules available with power ratings into the 50+Watt range but you would then need to power the amp module from a separate power supply, as URIs or miniPC USB ports will only be able to supply about 5V 1-2A.

 Some basic wiring (such as 24 ga.
 Hookup wire) is then needed to connect all the above together.